 Hello, faithful readers.
-If you didn’t read my article last week, please do so when you get a chance.
+If you didn’t read part 1 of this backyard orchard series, please do so when you get a chance.
 In it, I go over some basic information about growing fruit trees and define a few terms that will be helpful.

-In today’s article, I am going a bit deeper to give you some of my favorite trees that grow well in North Texas.
-I’ll even tell you about a few that I think you should stay away from.
-There are thousands and thousands of varieties out there and it would be impossible for me to touch on all of them.
-I simply want to shine a spotlight on a few different varieties of trees that I have had luck with or know are good for this area.
-Don’t be afraid to try something not on this list if you hear good things about it.
+Let’s go a bit deeper into building a backyard orchard and I’ll start by talking about some of my favorite trees that grow well in North Texas.
+I’ll even tell you about a few varieties that you should stay away from.
+There are thousands and thousands of varieties of fruit trees out there and it would be impossible for me to touch on all of them.
+I simply want to shine a spotlight on a few different varieties that I have had luck with or that are good for this area.
+Don’t be afraid to try a variety of tree that is not on this list, especially if you hear good things about it.
 Half the fun of this is the trial and error process.
-I hope you find this helpful in planning your back yard orchard!
+I hope you find this helpful in planning your backyard orchard!

 Recommended apple varieties: